Get Your Students Talking! TEFL Discussion Questions & Activities for AdultsBy Krzl Light Nuñes

 Adult students have goals that involve using English

 Why are your adult students taking English classes?
 Perhaps they’re working for an international company or preparing to move to a native English-speaking country.
-Be it for personal, academic, or professional reasons, most adult learners need to practice speaking in English as much as possible so they could be ready for situations where they’ll have to communicate in English.
+Be it for personal, academic, or professional reasons, most adult learners need to practice speaking in English as much as possible so they can be ready for situations where they’ll have to communicate in English.

 Limited opportunities to practice English